Introducing the next generation of online communities. Read the announcement

 Superfans are the people who frequently speak positively about your brand, recommend your products, and come to your brand’s defense during times of crisis.
 Influencers are people with a large follower base that includes your target audience.

-Social media listening is a great way to keep up with what people are saying about your competitors as well.
+Social media listening is a great way to keep up with what people are saying about your competitors.
 By staying in the loop, you may be able to avoid mistakes they make, capitalize on an area they struggle with, or see what people like about them and build upon their success with further improvements.
-Look at conversation threads on social media and blogs across the web to get a well-rounded perspective of how people are discussing your competitors.
+Look at conversation threads on social media and blogs across the web to get a well-rounded perspective of how people are discussing these aspects in relation to your competitors.

 After doing the research, it’s time to take action.
 The insights you find are only valuable if you’re actually going to take the time to implement changes that will better serve your audience.